 In the Orange Bowl win over Tennessee, Rucker recorded three solo tackles, including the game's only sack.
 He also recovered a fumble that led to Nebraska's first score on the way to the Huskers' third national championship in four seasons.

-He produced season-bests with five tackles on three occassions, including a win over Texas Tech, when he had a career-best four sacks for 24 yards lost (the top effort by any Husker in 1996).
+Rucker caused and recovered one fumble against Missouri, recording a two-yard gain to the MU 8-yard line, leading to a Husker touchdown three plays later.
+Rucker also posted eight quarterback hurries on the year, causing one interception (against Missouri).
+He produced season-bests with five tackles on three occasions, including a win over Texas Tech, when he had a career-best four sacks for 24 yards lost (the top effort by any Husker in 1996).
 He also notched one quarterback hurry against the Red Raiders.
-Rucker recorded four tackles for loss against Michigan State (21 yards), before adding two tackles in the 1996 Orange Bowl victory over Virginia Tech, including a sack and a fumble caused.
-Rucker hit Virginia Tech's Jim Druckenmiller for a two-yard loss and a sack while knocking the ball loose.
+Rucker recorded four tackles for loss against Michigan State (21 yards).

+In the 1996 Orange Bowl victory over Virginia Tech, Rucker added two more tackles for loss, including a sack and a forced fumble.
+He hit Virginia Tech's Jim Druckenmiller for a two-yard loss and a sack while knocking the ball loose.
 Fellow Blackshirt Jason Peter scooped up the fumble and rumbled 31 yards for a touchdown to give NU a 17-7 lead in the second quarter.

 Rucker had one tackle in the 1996 Fiesta Bowl, a seven-yard sack of Danny Wuerffel, helping Nebraska to a 52-24 victory over Florida in the national championship game.

 Before Nebraska (Benton High School)

+A tight end and inside/outside linebacker and kicker, Rucker was a Bluechip Illustrated All-America linebacker and earned all-state honors his final two seasons of high school football.
+He caught 15 passes for 300 yards as a senior.
+He was the team's leading tackler with 168 stops, including 58 solos, leading Benton to a 28-8 three-year record.
 Rucker placed fourth in the state in the shot put as a junior and was the state champion in 1994, with a throw of 54-2.
 He went unbeaten in 10 meets during his senior season.
 Rucker lettered 10 times in high school, including three each in football and basketball and four in track.